|

 Billings Indian Health Services EMS and medical director for the Big Horn

-County Advanced Life Support Ambulance in Hardin.
+eastern Montana.
 He was co-principal investigator of the alcohol related

 injury recidivism research project completed by the CIT Foundation.
 Dr.